Open-Speech-EkStep/crowdsource-dataplatform/crowdsource-fe/README.md

 npm run dev

-# Local dev server will automatically starts on http://localhost:3000
+# Local dev server will automatically starts on http://localhost:8080
 ```

 ## Available Scripts

 In the project directory, you can run:

+### `npm run clean`

+Clean up cached or build folders.

 ### `npm run dev`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.

-### `npm run build`

-Builds the app for production to the `build` folder.

-### `npm start`

-It will start the production server on [http://localhost:3000](http://localhost:3000).
-Please ensure you ran `npm run build` first before running this command.

 ### `npm run lint`